About Me

 Research Interests

 My primary research interests are protoplanetary disks, as well as star and planet formation.
 I'm especially interested in the demographics of protoplanetary disk populations, in addition to the hot, inner, planet-forming regions of disks.
 In past projects, I've surveyed hundreds of protostars in Perseus and hundreds of protoplanetary disks in Serpens, as well as conducted in-depth studies on single objects, like the dipper RECX-11 (EP Cha).
 I utilize a broad range of wavelength regimes (sub-mm to X-ray) in my studies, and hope to couple together IR spectroscopy with ALMA sub-mm observations and JWST spectra to probe the physical structures from the inner to outer disk for my thesis.
+Most recently, I've begun combining these multi-wavelength observations to study CX Tau, a disk exhibiting clear signs of radial drift.

 Research